soundcloud/lhm/spec/README.md

 # setup

-You can set the integration specs up to run against a master slave setup by running the included `lhm-spec-clobber` script. this deletes the configured lhm master slave setup and reinstalls and configures a master slave setup.
+You can set the integration specs up to run against a master slave setup by running the included `bin/lhm-spec-clobber.sh` script. this deletes the configured lhm master slave setup and reinstalls and configures a master slave setup.

 Follow the manual instructions if you want more control over this process.